kadamwhite/talks/2016/wp-node-feelingrestful/wp-node-feelingrestful.md

 ???
 Custom endpoints mean you can reduce boilerplate code on both the API client and the API server; your responses will be custom tailored to your needs.

-But then you're beholden to maintain them, too.

 ---

 ### A Prediction: